-Max Blau is an Atlanta-based freelance journalist focused on narrative and investigative stories.
-His stories have appeared in the Atlanta Magazine, the Boston Globe, CNN, the New York Times, and Politico.
+Max Blau is an Atlanta-based journalist who writes narrative and investigative stories, which have recently appeared in Atlanta magazine, The New York Times, and The Washington Post.

 Nearly six years ago, while reporting on the proposed Mercedes-Benz Stadium for the NFL’s Atlanta Falcons, I found out about a neighborhood called Lightning that once existed where the stadium would be built.
 Looking on an official city map, I couldn’t find any mention of Lightning.
 But this neighborhood kept surfacing in conversations I had with residents of other historic black neighborhoods that sat in the shadow of the new Mercedes-Benz Stadium as it was being built.